pardawalla/cucumber-testng-java-take1/README.md

     - Examples/Sample Code
         -[How to convert a String into an ArrayList?](https://stackoverflow.com/questions/7347856/how-to-convert-a-string-into-an-arraylist)
         -[Using data table types in Cucumber-JVM](https://github.com/basdijkstra/ota-examples/tree/master/cucumber-data-tables/src/test/java/stepdefinitions)
+- JSON
+    The https://jsontostring.com/ site can be easily used to covert a JSON object to a JSON String.

 ## Future Task list